mellisor/shodan_search/README.md

 Run the setup first if you're on ubuntu
 Just add your api key to the config file and the script should work.
-Or not.
-It's 2AM and I'm going to bed.
 Also add the attributes you want to the config file, comma seperated (e.g. ports,last_update)

 EX: